The 'Rape' of Japan : The Myth of Mass Sexual Violence during the Allied Occupation

 Full Description

 Most Americans regard the postwar Occupation of Japan as a prime example of American magnanimity.
-They are blithely unaware that upon entering Japan, US servicemen "engaged in an orgy of looting, sexual violence, and drunken brawling" and that during the first ten days of the Occupation there were 1,336 reported cases of rape in Kanagawa Prefecture alone.
-They do not know that American officers demanded that the Japanese government set up brothels for the use of American troops.
-Nor do they know that when embarrassed officials in Washington, D.C., forced occupation officials to close the brothels, American troops went on a rampage and, according to official records, reported rapes of Japanese women skyrocketed from an average of 40 to 330 cases a day.
+They are blithely unaware of the prevailing Japanese myth that upon entering Japan, U.S. servicemen "engaged in an orgy of looting, sexual violence, and drunken brawling" and that during the first ten days of the Occupation there were 1,336 reported cases of rape in Kanagawa Prefecture alone.
+The myth goes further with claims that U.S. military officers demanded the Japanese government set up brothels for use by American troops and that when embarrassed officials in Washington, D.C., forced Occupation officials to close the brothels, the servicemembers went on a rampage, resulting in (according to official records) reported rapes of Japanese women skyrocketing from an average of 40 to 330 cases a day.

-The reason for such appalling ignorance is that none of these things ever happened.
-Nevertheless, a large number of Japanese believe these allegations.
-Perhaps the diverging national narratives between former enemies is only to be expected.
-As the passions of war have faded, however, the currency of such stories has only grown, and they are now regarded by many as fact.
-This false narrative of mass sexual violence and the organized exploitation of Japanese women by American military forces is widely accepted among historians of World War II and its aftermath.
-It is unusual that many Japanese people and experts are in agreement on this controversial topic, and it is worthy of explanation.
+The truth is that none of this happened.
+Nevertheless, large numbers of Japanese still believe these allegations.
+As the passions of war have faded, the currency of such stories has only grown, and they are now regarded by many as fact.
+This false narrative of mass sexual violence and the organized exploitation of Japanese women by American military forces is also widely accepted among historians of World War II and its aftermath.